-The terms of this Addendum 1 shall apply to services rendered by Employed Physicians, as well as mid-levels, physician extenders and allied health professionals whose practices are owned, controlled, or managed, in whole or in part, by the New Health System, or for which the New Health System receives any portion of the profits or revenue (collectively, "Physician Services").
-Physician Services shall be subject to the same indices and Excess Payment Testing and refund process set forth above, except that Physician Services pricing shall be measured in terms of RVUs.
+The terms of this Addendum 1 shall apply to services rendered by Employed Physicians, as well as mid-levels, physician extenders and allied health professionals whose practices are owned, controlled, or managed, in whole or in part, by the New Health System and whose rates are negotiated by the New Health System (collectively, "Physician Services").
+Physician Services Payment Indices and the Physician Services Payment Deviation in these settings shall be subject to the same calculations set forth in Appendix 1(A) and 1(B) for hospital inpatient services, except that Physician Services pricing shall be measured in terms of RVUs.
 In addition, the indices shall be updated every year using the Cumulative Physician Inflation Adjustment.
 If individual Measured Payors have their own RVUs, then such Payor specific RVUs shall be utilized in lieu of Medicare RVUs.

-PART VI CHARGE-BASED ITEMS OR SERVICES
+SAMPLE CALCULATIONS - CHARGE-BASED ITEMS OR SERVICES